 What if Strategy #1 doesn’t work for me?

-This method of using Amazon’s international page only works for about 80-90% of Amazon items, but don’t worry.
-If you can’t get the item you want shipped to you using this method, that’s why we have Strategy #2: package forwarding.
+This method of using Amazon’s international page only works for about 80-90% of Amazon items.
+For the other 10-20% of items, we have Strategy #2: package forwarding.

 There are some items that Amazon won’t ship to us here, most notably their own Kindles and other electronic devices.